SUPERCILEX/personal-website/_posts/projects/2022-02-24-gnome-clipboard-history.md

 GCH is a rewrite of
 [Clipboard Indicator](https://github.com/Tudmotu/gnome-shell-extension-clipboard-indicator) and had the original goal of upstreaming any changes.
-This meant GCH needed feature parity with Clipboard Indicator.
-Of those existing features, the following have performance implications that influenced the rewrite's design decisions:
+This meant GCH needed feature parity with Clipboard
+Indicator:

-- Any history changes (including newly copied entries) are immediately written to disk.
+- Any history changes (including newly copied entries) are immediately written to disk to prevent data loss if your computer unexpectedly shuts down.
 - Previously copied items are resurfaced instead of creating duplicates (implying the need to search through the history to know if what has just been copied is a new or existing entry).
 - Entries anywhere in the list can be modified or deleted.